Children are engaged in some kind of paid job

 In my opinion, children's engagement in financially rewarded work is downright wrong.
 Mentally undeveloped, boys and girls are prone to taking tangible rewards for grant.
 If the tendency is followed, they are unlikely to do others a favor unless cash payment is involved.
 They will thus become mercenary, a serious consequence none will not regret.

 Considering all these arguments I have provided, my conclusion is that children should not do any paid job, in spite of its benefits.
 They simply do not have the capacity for most of positions.
-More important, they can hardly be generous if they are used to this type of jobs.348 words.
+More important, they can hardly be generous if they are used to this type of jobs.

 This time, I made corrections on my presentation.
 Hope it works.
 I will more appreciate it if you score my essay.